flutter/devtools/packages/devtools_app/lib/src/charts/README.md

 * not flexible enough without hacky code to augment
 * not Dart or Flutter compliant

-This charting library plots [timeseries data](https://en.wikipedia.org/wiki/Time_series).
+This charting subsystem plots [timeseries data](https://en.wikipedia.org/wiki/Time_series).
 Two basic charts are supported:
 1. line chart to display non-numeric values e.g., events
 1. scatter chats with or without shading from 0 to their Y coordinate.